June 17, 2024

 Quezon City Hall adds solar panels to three buildings, aiming for full solar transition.

-These installations could save Quezon City up to P1.5 million in electricity costs each year, money that could then be spent on maintaining the city’s public services, like daycare and healthcare centers.
-The Mayor’s Office estimates that the programme will cut the city’s carbon footprint by 125 tons annually.
+These installations could save Quezon City up to ₱1.5 million in annual electricity costs, which could be redirected toward maintaining public services such as daycare and healthcare centres.
+The Mayor's Office estimates that the programme will reduce the city's annual carbon emissions by 125 tonnes.

 Financial and Environmental Benefits

-Excess energy can also be sold to the electrical power utility Meralco, City Engineer Dale Perral noted, meaning there may be a return on investment for the city.
-The project is part of a wider push for sustainability in Quezon City, which plans to mount more than 1,000 solar panels across city-owned public hospitals and schools.
+As noted by City Engineer Dale Perral, excess energy can be sold to Meralco, the city's electrical power utility.
+This could lead to a return on investment for Quezon City.
+The project is part of a larger effort to make Quezon City more sustainable by installing over 1,000 solar panels in city-owned public hospitals and schools.

-Future Solar Projects These future sites desevioted to have solar panels are Rosario Maclang Bautista General Hospital, Novaliches District Hospital and Quezon City General Hospital.
+These future sites designated to have solar panels are Rosario Maclang Bautista General Hospital, Novaliches District Hospital, and Quezon City General Hospital.

 Support and Collaboration